xchem/fragalysis/docs/source/api.md

-# Using the Fragalysis API
+# Using the Fragalysis REST API

 The list of Fragalysis' REST API endpoints can be found at `<fragalysis url>/api`.